QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	HYDROJOINTCOEFF
 	CoeffID	JointID	CdA	CaA	CpA	OSD*	f_cutOff*	alpha*
-	1	9	4.8	0.0	0.0	0	0	0
+	1	9	4.8	0.0	0.0	0	0		1
-	2	10	4.8	0.0	0.0	0	0	0
+	2	10	4.8	0.0	0.0	0	0		1
-	3	11	4.8	0.0	0.0	0	0	0
+	3	11	4.8	0.0	0.0	0	0		1
-	4 	1	0.0	0.0	0.0	0	0	0
+	4 	1	0.0	0.0	0.0	0	0		1
-	5	3	0.0	0.0	0.0	0	0	0
+	5	3	0.0	0.0	0.0	0	0		1
-	6	5	0.0	0.0	0.0	0	0	0
+	6	5	0.0	0.0	0.0	0	0		1
-	7	7	0.0	0.0	0.0	0	0	0
+	7	7	0.0	0.0	0.0	0	0		1

+ The **reference area** for **member end drag forces** is evaluated based on the member diameter as :math:`A = \frac{d^2}{4} \, \pi`.
+For rectangular members, this formula uses the hydrodynamic diameter :math:`d` defined in the element table.

+ The **reference volume** for **added mass** and **Froude-Krylov forces** is evaluated as the volume of a semisphere, using the hydrodynamic member diameter: :math:`V = \frac{dia^3}{12} \, \pi`.

  In addition to the basic functionalities of the *HYDROJOINTCOEFF* table additional entries in the table can activate a more advanced modeling of member end Morison forces, to improve the prediction of low frequency responses of floating structures.
 Two advanced modeling techniques (see Wang et al. :footcite:`WANG2022282` and Behrens de Luna et al. :footcite:`wes-9-623-2024`), named :ref:`One-Sided Morison Drag` and :ref:`High-Pass Filtered Morison Drag` can be activated by optionally populating additional columns in the *HYDROJOINTCOEFF* table.
-The **OSD**, **f_cutOff** and **alpha** columns are all optional, and can be omitted if these modeling features are bot needed.
+The **OSD**, **f_cutOff** and **alpha** columns are all optional, and can be omitted if these modeling features are not needed.

 :code:`WAVEKINEVAL_MOR`
  is an *optional* flag that controls how the local wave kinematics are used to calculate the Morison forces (see :ref:`ME_modeling-considerations`).